Tire

 Visual Confirmation

-Soon, you will be able to confirm that the tire pressure is correct visually.
+Soon, you can confirm that the tire pressure is correct visually.
 It is a perfect way to check your tire pressure without a gauge.

-• The first step to doing this is to make sure your tire is not cracked.
+- The first step to doing this is to make sure your tire is not cracked.
 Cracked tires are much harder to check the pressure on.
-Once you are certain your tire is not cracked, you need to look at the sidewall.
-If the sidewall is smooth and flat, you can ensure that the tire is inflated correctly.
+Once you are sure your tire is not cracked, you need to look at the sidewall.
+You can ensure the tire is inflated correctly if the sidewall is smooth and flat.

-• If you see a flat tire, it means that the tire is low on pressure.
+- If you see a flat tire, it means it is low on pressure.
 It is important to make sure that the tire is not flat before you drive.
-If you drive on a flat tire, you will be risking your own safety and the safety of other drivers.
+If you go on a flat tire, you will be risking your safety and the safety of other drivers.

 Loading Weight